andybalham/photo-album-manager/docs/implementation-plan.md

-# Photo Manager — Claude Code Implementation Plan
+# Photo Album Manager — Claude Code Implementation Plan

 ## How to Use This Plan